kden/kden.github.io/sunlight-sensor/SensorHardwareV2.md

 1. A 100Ω resistor.
 This worked well, but reduced the life of the battery pack.

 2. A 47Ω resistor.
 This caused the power bank to blink its indicator lights and then shut itself off.
 I suspect the resistance was so low that it detected it as a short.
-There's not a ton of documentation for this power bank.

 3. Turn on the RGB LED onboard the ESP32 at maximum brightness every few seconds.
 This was not enough to keep the power bank alive.